zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Handling Lost or Stale Nodes on the Cloud and On-Prem {#handling-lost-or-stale-nodes-on-the-cloud-and-on-prem}

 * Lost or Stale Nodes can be removed from the PX cluster for force-decommissioning the node from the cluster
-* The command used to remove a node is `pxctl cluster delete -f`
+* The command used to remove a node is `pxctl cluster delete --force`
-* For e.g., if a specific node is offline but it no longer exists, use \` pxctl cluster delete -f node-id\` to remove the node from the cluster
+* For e.g., if a specific node is offline but it no longer exists, use \` pxctl cluster delete --force node-id\` to remove the node from the cluster

 #### Volume Data Recovery {#volume-data-recovery}